w3c/wai-policies-prototype/_help/1-introduction.md

 The information on this page is _not_ legal advice.
 If you have questions about the applicability of the policies to specific situations, please consult legal authorities for the appropriate jurisdiction.

+You can now add or update information via our new submission form.

 For guidance on developing an accessibility policy for an organization, see [Developing Organizational Policies on Web Accessibility](https://www.w3.org/WAI/impl/pol).

 <details open>